Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Experiments

 \subsection{In-Depth Analysis}

 \textbf{Multi-task fine-tuning}.
-We analyze the gate activations of HydraLoRA and ALoRA during inference on the commonsense reasoning benchmark.
-Figure~\ref{fig:fig6} presents the t-SNE visualization of the gate activations in the last layer.
-The results show that ALoRA activations form clearer clusters than HydraLoRA.
-Some tasks share similar gate activations, suggesting that they prefer the same $A$ experts.
-This indicates that ALoRA is more effective at capturing diverse feature subspaces across tasks.
-In contrast, HydraLoRA relies on a single $A$ matrix, which limits its ability to explore diverse feature subspaces and leads to more scattered activations.
+We analyze gate activations of HydraLoRA and ALoRA during inference on the commonsense reasoning using LLaMA3-8B.
+Figure~\ref{fig:fig6} presents the t-SNE visualization in the last layer.
+ALoRA forms clearer clusters than HydraLoRA.
+Some tasks share similar gate activations, suggesting that they prefer same $A$ experts.
+This indicates that ALoRA captures diverse feature subspaces more effectively.
+In contrast, HydraLoRA relies on a single $A$ matrix, which limits diversity and leads to more scattered activations.

+We also compare HydraLoRA and ALoRA on commonsense reasoning tasks using Qwen2.5-14B \citep{yang2025qwen3} to further validate our method.
+ALoRA achieves an average accuracy of 89.59, while HydraLoRA achieves 89.50.
+Full details are provided in Appendix~\ref{appx:comparison_large_scale}.
+These results show that sharing $B$ consistently outperforms sharing $A$ as the model size increases.

 \textbf{Federated fine-tuning}.
-To further evaluate knowledge sharing, we compare the performance of each client on all tasks between Fed-ALoRA and FedSA-LoRA.
-This allows us to assess which parameters should be shared to improve cross-client transfer.
-As shown in Table~\ref{tab:tab1}, Fed-ALoRA achieves better results.
-In addition, we study the effect of different choices of the intermediate rank $d_m$ in the heterogeneous setting.
-The results in Table~\ref{tab:tab6} show that with a proper choice of $d_m$, we can reduce the communication cost while maintaining the performance balance.
+We study the effect of different choices of the intermediate rank $d_m$ in the heterogeneous setting using LLaMA2-7B model.

+The results in Table~\ref{tab:immediate_rank} show that with a proper choice of the rank $d_m$, we can reduce the communication cost while maintaining the performance balance.